1Life Healthcare Inc. [ONEM] stock Downgrade by Deutsche Bank analyst, price target now $12

 First Quarter 2022 Net Revenue of $254.1 Million, a 109% Increase Year-Over-Year.

-1Life Healthcare Inc. represents 193.02 million in outstanding shares, while the company has a total market value of $3.31 billion with the latest information.
-ONEM stock price has been found in the range of $16.93 to $17.115.
+1Life Healthcare Inc. stock has also gained 69.88% of its value over the past 7 days.
+However, ONEM stock has inclined by 97.29% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 54.66% and lost -4.67% year-on date.

-If compared to the average trading volume of 4.06M shares, ONEM reached a trading volume of 14740345 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ONEM stock reached $3.27 billion, with 193.02 million shares outstanding and 176.38 million shares in the current float.
+Compared to the average trading volume of 4.27M shares, ONEM reached a trading volume of 16417104 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about 1Life Healthcare Inc. [ONEM]:
+Here’s what leading stock market gurus have to say about 1Life Healthcare Inc. [ONEM]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ONEM shares is $15.92 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ONEM stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.